tremor-rs/tremor-www-docs/docs/tremor-query/index.md

 end;
 ```

-A tumbling window based on number of events that will close when 2 hours have been passed if it is filled or not:
+A tumbling window based on number of events that will discard windows when 2 hours have been passed:

 ```trickle
 define tumbling window with_size